RobertTalbert/calculus/templates/dp-template.md

 # MTH 201: Calculus

-## Guided Practice, Module x:
+## Daily Preparation, Module x:

 **Due by:**

-**Estimated time requirement:** About 60 minutes for the whole assignment. *If you have worked on this assignment for 60 minutes and you're stuck, please DON'T work any further* --- instead, stop and ask for help on the `#guidedpractice` channel on CampusWire.
+**Estimated time requirement:** About 45 minutes for the whole assignment. *If you have worked on this assignment for 30 minutes and you're not at least halfway done, DON'T work any further* --- instead, *stop and ask for help* on the `#guidedpractice` channel on CampusWire.

 ## Overview

-## What you will learn in this module
+## What you will learn

 **Learning Targets addressed in this module:**